emmanuelkamala/helpjuice/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-You need to have Ruby 3.1.1 and Rails 7.0.3 installed
+You need to have Ruby 3.1.1 and Rails 7.0.3 installed<br />
+Also, you need to have installed and configured <a href="https://git-scm.com/">Git</a>

 ### Setup